sweagleExpert/integrations/docker/mongo/README.md

 - tag it with `sudo docker tag sweagle-mongo:<VERSION> <YOUR_REGISTRY>/sweagle-mongo:<VERSION>`
 - push it with `sudo docker push <YOUR_REGISTRY>/sweagle-mongo:<VERSION>`

-where <VERSION> is the version of your mongo package
+where `<VERSION>` is the version of your mongo package
   - default is 3.4 version for SWEAGLE

 example:

 `docker build -t sweagle-mongo:3.4 .`

-`sudo docker tag sweagle-mongo:3.4 docker.sweagle.com:8444/sweagle-mongo:3.4`
+`sudo docker tag sweagle-mongo:3.4 docker.sweagle.com:9444/sweagle-mongo:3.4`

-`sudo docker push docker.sweagle.com:8444/sweagle-mongo:3.4`
+`sudo docker push docker.sweagle.com:9444/sweagle-mongo:3.4`

 ## TEST IT